AleksMercer/AleksMercer/README.md

    * 🎓 Education:
       * In 2019, I started in the "Engineering and Economics" faculty and received my bachelor's degree in 2023
       * Studying Front-end from early 2022 to the present
+      * In 2023, I started my studies at "ITMO University" majoring in "Software Engineering".

    * 💻 Work:
       * Since 2017, I have worked as a freelance technical IT-specialist for three companies